 • German silver (which is a copper, zinc and nickel alloy) has good strength with better oxidation.

 • Aluminum bronze includes all golden-colored copper alloys except German silver and Aurigan.
 Traditionally believed to enhance salivation, copper is a relatively soft material that is often hardened with aluminum, which actually inhibits the oxidation properties of the copper.
 Haist pointed out that copper bits must actually be composed of a majority of copper (as opposed to a mixture of other metals) in order to warm to the temperature of the horse’s mouth.

-• Sensogan and Aurigan (which are composed of around 75 percent and 85 percent copper respectively) were specifically developed by Herm.
+• Sensogan and Aurigan (which are composed of around 75 percent and 85 percent copper, respectively) were specifically developed by Herm.
 Sprenger for use in a horse’s mouth, and have been proven and tested by the Veterinary University of Hannover and the German Riding School in Warendorf.
-According to Bräutigam, these patented materials employ many ideal features for a bit, including high strength for a long life span, nickel and aluminium free, nontoxic and excellent oxidation properties to encourage the production of saliva and chewing activity of the horse.
+According to Bräutigam, these patented materials employ many ideal features for a bit, including high strength for a long life span.
+They are also nickel and aluminium free, nontoxic and have excellent oxidation properties to encourage the production of saliva and chewing activity of the horse.

 Don’t Wear It Out

 With the considerable cost of new bits, trying to find used bits may be a money-saving option for riders as long as some precautions are taken.
 “Buying a second-hand bit is OK as long as you inspect it to make sure there aren’t any sharp edges or wear marks that may cause injuries in the horse’s mouth,” said Bräutigam.
 “It’s recommended to clean it thoroughly either with disinfectant or by using a nontoxic polishing paste for metals.”